 So how do you beat this “film?”

 After planting your seedlings in their containers, sprinkle a dusting of cinnamon across the trays.
-This stops the film from developing on your plants.
+This little known addition to our seed starting tips, stops the film from developing on your plants.
 It is that simple.

 So as you are at the store purchasing your seeds, seed trays and seed starter mix be sure to run by the spice aisle and pick up a bottle of cinnamon too.
 You’ll be so glad you did!